 The Huygens probe descended to the surface of Titan on 14 January 2005.
-The Huygens images show pale hills crisscrossed with dark drainage channels.
+The Huygens images show pale hills criss-crossed with dark drainage channels.
 The channels lead into a wide, flat, darker region.
 It was initially thought that the dark region might be a lake of a fluid or at least tarry substance.
 However, it is now clear that Huygens landed on the dark region, and it is solid.
+So the features are a remnant of past liquid flow, though we don't know how long ago.

 There is no immediate trace of liquid on the Huygens landing site.
 The images taken after the probe's landing show a flat plain covered in pebbles.
-The pebbles, which may
+The pebbles, which may be made of water ice, are somewhat rounded, which may indicate the action of fluids on them.